publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch65/schB/m__us_usc_t26_s6426.md

         (5) __Termination__

-            This subsection shall not apply to any sale or use for any period after December 31, 2013 (September 30, 2014, in the case of any sale or use involving liquefied hydrogen).
+            This subsection shall not apply to any sale or use for any period after December 31, 2014.

     (e) __Alternative fuel mixture credit__